Joebaho/CFN-TF-LINUX-UBUNTU-REPO/README.md

 2. Jenkins is written in Java.
 So for Jenins to work you must have the latest version of Jenkins install

 ## CloudFormation

-Linux-Docker-Jenkins.yml
+- Linux-Docker-Jenkins.yml
-ubuntu-docker-jenkins.yml
+- ubuntu-docker-jenkins.yml

 Open your account and go to CloudFormation.
 From there you can launch each stack.

 ## Terraform

-Linux-main.tf
+- Linux-main.tf
-ubuntu-main.tf
+- ubuntu-main.tf

-Put the file in a folder then follow steps to run
+Put the each file in a folder then follow steps to run

 1. Initialise the folder
 ```
 terraform init
 ```

-2. Check the correct syntax ofthe file
+2. Check the correct syntax of the file
 ```
 terraform fmt
 ```